-Lenders call on flood insurance renewal as budget talks move
+Lenders support flood insurance as Congress passes budget

-Lenders are asking lawmakers to pass yet another temporary extension for the National Flood Insurance Program, responsible for covering over 4.7 million homeowners.
+Lenders are backing lawmakers' move for another temporary extension for the National Flood Insurance Program, responsible for covering over 4.7 million homeowners.

-Congressional leaders were on track Wednesday to pass a stopgap bill to keep the government, including the Federal Emergency Management Agency overseeing the NFIP, funded through Dec.
+Congress on Wednesday passed a stopgap bill to keep the government, including the Federal Emergency Management Agency overseeing the NFIP, funded through Dec.
 20. The NFIP, which has seen 30 short-term extensions since the end of the 2017 fiscal year, provides almost $1.28 trillion in coverage, according to the government.

-A government shutdown would preclude mortgage applicants from closing on home loans without the required coverage in federally designated flood zones.
+A government shutdown would've precluded mortgage applicants from closing on home loans without the required coverage in federally designated flood zones.
 Existing coverage would continue through the end of their policy term, while NFIP borrowing from the government would be drastically reduced.

 Capitol Hill's last-minute effort, with funding set to expire Sept.
 30, comes on the eve of a hurricane expected to slam the Southeast, and amid flourishing mortgage activity on declining rates.